rh-cssre/glitchtip-backend/README.md

 # Developing

 We use Docker for development.
+View our [Contributing](./CONTRIBUTING.md) documentation if you'd like to help make GlitchTip better.

 ## Run local dev environment